davidgma/fresh-food-old-version/doc/S020 introduction.md

 It also involves various other behaviours which I consider healthy.

 I personally follow this diet and it seems to work for me.
-According to my genetic analysis on the website [23andMe.com][23andMe], I am predisposed to weigh 190 pounds (86kg, 13 stone 8) whereas I actually weigh 150 pounds (68kg, 10 stone 10).
+According to my genetic analysis on the website [23andMe.com][23andMe], I am predisposed to weigh 190 pounds (86kg, 13 stone 8) whereas I actually weigh 140 pounds (63kg, 10 stone).
 According to an MRI scan I have zero detectable calcified plaque in my heart and arteries, and my blood test levels for inflammation are always low.

 Whether it works for anyone else or not - I don't know.
 But I wanted to set out my diet in case anyone else wants to try it or might find it interesting.
 But if anyone does, please note [The Mother Of All Disclaimers][disclaimer].